yarisvt/tyk-docs/tyk-docs/content/plugins/golang-plugins/golang-plugins.md

 All custom middleware implemented as Golang plugins support Tyk's current  built in instrumentation.

-The format for an event name with meta data is: `"GoPluginMiddleware:" + Path + ":" + SymbolName`,  e.g., for our example the event name will be:
+The format for an event name with metadata is: `"GoPluginMiddleware:" + Path + ":" + SymbolName`,  e.g., for our example the event name will be:

 ```go
 "GoPluginMiddleware:/tmp/AddFooBarHeader.so:AddFooBarHeader"